-There are short drives up to the mountain resorts of Lembang and the Bosscha Observatory, and higher to the volcanic crater of Tangkuban Perahu, the only crater in Java accessible all the way by car as far as its rim.
-It is an awe-inspiring sight of emanating sulfur fumes.
-Descent into all the volcano’s 12 craters is only possible with the aid of an experienced guide, because of the presence of suffocating gases at certain spots.
-Just a 15 minutes drive from Tangkuban Perahu is a hot springs resort.
-Here we can swim in warm mineral water pools, good for healing skin problems.
-The resort provides visitors with a bar, restaurants, tennis courts and cottage style hotels overlooking a beautiful mountain-scope.
+Short drives up to the mountain resorts of Lembang and Bosscha Observatory, and higher to the volcanic crater of Tangkuban Perahu, the only crater in Java accessible all the way by car as far as its rim.
+It’s inspiring sight of emanating sulfur fumes.
+Descent into all volcanos 12 craters is only possible with the aid of an experienced guide, because of the presence of suffocating gases at certain spots.
+Just 15 minutes drive from Tangkuban Perahu hot springs resort.
+Here can swim in warm mineral water pools, good for healing skin problems.
+Resort provide visitor with bar, restaurants, tennis courts and cottage style hotels overlooking a beautiful mountain-scope

-Yogyakarta Special Region (Daerah Istimewa Yogyakarta, DIY) is officially one of Indonesia’s 32 provinces.
-Yogyakarta is one of the foremost cultural centers of Java.
-This region is located at the foot of the active Merapi volcano, Yogyakarta was in the 16th and 17th centuries the seat of the mighty Javanese empire of Mataram from which present day Yogyakarta has the best inherited of traditions.
-The city itself has a special charm, which seldom fails to captivate the visitor.
+Yogyakarta Special Region is officially one of Indonesia’s 32 provinces.
+Yogyakarta the foremost cultural centers of Java.
+This region located at the foot of active Merapi volcano, Yogyakarta was in the 16th and 17th centuries the seat of the mighty Javanese empire of Mataram from which present day Yogyakarta the best inherited of traditions.
+The city it self has a special charm, which seldom fails to captivate the visitor.

-This province is one of the most densely populated areas of Indonesia.
-The city came into being in 1755, after the Mataram division into the Sultanates of Yogyakarta and Surakarta (Solo).
-Gamelan, classical and contemporary Javanese dances, wayang kulit (leather puppet), theater and other expressions of traditional art will keep the visitor spellbound.
-Local craftsmen excel in arts such batiks, silver and leather works
+This province one of the most densely populated areas of Indonesia.
+The city came into being in 1755, after the Mataram division the Sultanates of Yogyakarta and Surakarta (Solo).
+Classical, contemporary Javanese dances, leather puppet, theater and other expressions of traditional art will keep the visitor spellbound.
+Local crafts men excel in arts such batiks, silver and leather works

 Yogyakarta has more than just culture though.
-It is a very lively city and a shopper’s delight.
-The main road, Malioboro Street, is always crowded and famous for its night street food-culture and street vendors.
-Many tourist shops and cheap hotels are concentrated along this street or in the adjoining tourist area such Sosrowijayan Street.
+It is very lively city and a shopper’s delight.
+The main road, Malioboro Street is always crowded and famous for night street food-culture and street vendors.
+Many tourist shops and cheap hotels are concentrated along this street or in adjoining tourist area such Sosrowijayan Street.

-The key attraction of Yogyakarta is ‘Kraton’ (the Sultan’s Palace).
-The Sultan’s palace is the centre of Yogya’s traditional life and despite the advance of modernity; it still emanates the spirit of refinement, which has been the hallmark of Yogya’s art for centuries.
-This vast complex of decaying buildings was built in the 18th century, and is actually a walled city within the city with luxurious pavilions and in which the current Sultan still resides.
-Yogyakarta is also the only major city, which still has traditional ‘Becak’ (rickshaw-style) transport.
+The key attraction of Yogyakarta is Sultan’s Palace.
+Sultan palace is the centre of Yogya traditional life and despite the advance of modernity; it still emanates the spirit of refinement, which has been the hallmark of Yogya’s art for centuries.
+This vast complex of decaying buildings was built in 18th century and actually a walled city within the city with luxurious pavilions and in which the current Sultan still resides.
+Yogyakarta is also only major city, which still has traditional ‘Becak’ (rickshaw-style) transport.

 Mount Bromo one of volcanic mountains in Indonesia and most famous for the breathtaking view it offers.
 Many travelers come here to the nearby mountain to catch the sunrise over Mount Bromo.
 In the morning. something you must do when you are here.